ZarinaMye/Naramunz_DAO/README.md

 After deploying the contract, remember to update the DAO_ADDRESS in the config.js file in the **naramunz_frontend** folder with the new contract address.

-To run test: `forge test` or `forge test --vvv` for more infomation.
+To run test: `forge test` or `forge test --vvv` for more information.

 ## naramunz_frontend